 For this man, the fact that he is on his feet all day is probably the major cause on his veins and, although he had been complaining of a little pain, we suspect he kept quiet about it because he didn’t want to let his patients down.

 Most varicose vein sufferers are the same and, indeed, many refuse to seek treatment until it’s too late.
 Our surgeon finally gave in when the pain became too bad and went for his own consultation.
-He will undergo undergo a phlebectomy in a week in Springfield, MA at this excellent clinic, and will hopefully be back on his feet in no time at all, heading back out to the Philippines for us.
+He will undergo undergo a procedure called phlebectomy in Springfield, MA at this excellent clinic, and will hopefully be back on his feet in no time at all, heading back out to the Philippines for us.

 How varicose Veins Affect You